risingsealabs/saline-sdk/docs/intents.rst

     # Create an intent limited to 5 uses
     limited_intent = Finite(base_intent, 5)

-Complex Combined Intents
+Complex Intents
 --------------------

-Combining multiple conditions with logical operators:
+Intents can be combined with logical operators to create more complex conditions:

 .. code-block:: python